cortexlabs/cortex/docs/deployments/realtime-api/models.md

 * `cache_size` represents the number of models to keep in memory.
 * `disk_cache_size` represents the number of models to keep on disk.
 Must be equal or greater than `cache_size`.

-With this modification in, nothing else has to be modified to the predictor's implementation.
-It's a drop-in mechanism.
+With this modification in, nothing else has to be changed to the predictor's implementation.
+It's a drop-in functionality.

 ### Caveats

 In the background, Cortex runs a special kind of garbage collector periodically (every 10 seconds) that looks in the memory/on-disk and checks if the number of models exceeds the threshold `cache_size`/`disk_cache_size` - if so, the least recently used models are evicted.

 The limitation in this is that if lots of models are loaded in that 10 second timeframe (and the one after that and so on), then the steady state number of models in memory/on-disk can end up being higher than the specified threshold in the API spec config.
 This can potentially lead to OOM if too many are loaded.
-This is especially true when full scans across the whole number of models are continuously happening.
+This is especially true when full scans across the whole number of models are continuously conducted.